How to accept card payments from your vacation rental website

 Readiness matters before money moves

 Card payments and payouts rely on the payout account being fully ready.
 If required details are still missing, payment collection or payout delivery can be held back.
-Don\'t skip the readiness check. - 4
+Do not skip the readiness check. - 4

-Assign the payout account to the calendar and choose the guest path
+Assign the payout account to the rental and choose the guest path

 - Pick the payout account that should receive guest card payouts

-- Choose whether the calendar stays inquiry only, request now bill later, or collects payment right after submission
+- Choose whether the rental stays inquiry only, request now bill later, or collects payment right after submission

 RentalBeam supports all three host flows: Inquiry only, Request now, bill later, and Pay in widget.
 You do not have to jump straight to the most aggressive checkout flow on day one.